Last Updated on June 3, 2023 by Teemu Suomala

 Who is this guitar for?

-The Martin D-10E is for guitarists who are looking to get an acoustic guitar for flatpicking that has just as much to offer as some of the higher-end Martins.
+The Martin D-10E is for guitarists who are looking to get a guitar for flatpicking that has just as much to offer as some of the higher-end Martins.

 Who is this guitar NOT for?